simonmysun/ell/docs/Configuration.md

 - `ELL_LLM_MAX_TOKENS`: The maximum number of tokens to generate.
 The default is `4096`.
 - `ELL_TEMPLATE_PATH`: The path to the templates.
 The default is `~/.ellrc.d/templates`.
 - `ELL_TEMPLATE`: The template to use.
 The default is `default`.
 The file extension is not needed.
 - `ELL_INPUT_FILE`: The input file to use.
 If specified, it will override the prompt given in command line arguments.
+Setting this to `-` will let ell always read from stdin.
 - `ELL_RECORD`: This is used for controlling whether record mode is on.
 It should be set to `false` unless you want to disable recording.
 - `ELL_INTERACTIVE`: Run ell in interactive mode.
 The default is `false`.
 - `ELL_API_STYLE`: The API style to use.
 The default is `openai`.